EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 - **Scope 1**: Direct emissions from **operations** owned or controlled by the reporting organisation, such as on-site fuel combustion or fleet vehicles.
 - **Scope 2**: Indirect emissions related to **emission generation of purchased energy**, such as heat and electricity.
 - **Scope 3**: Other indirect emissions from all the other activities you are engaged in.
-Scope 3 emissions are typically split into two further categories: *Upstream Emissions* and *Downstream Emissions*:
+Scope 3 emissions are typically split into two further categories: *upstream emissions* and *downstream emissions*:
-   + **Upstream Scope 3 Emissions**: Includes all emissions from an organisation's supply chain, e.g. emissions from manufacturing and shipping a product
+   + **Upstream scope 3 emissions**: Includes all emissions from an organisation's supply chain, e.g. emissions from manufacturing and shipping a product
-   + **Downstream Scope 3 Emissions**: Emissions resulting from the use of a product, e.g. the electricity customers may consume when using your product or waste output from the product
+   + **Downstream scope 3 emissions**: Emissions resulting from the use of a product, e.g. the electricity customers may consume when using your product or waste output from the product

 Scope 3, sometimes referred to as value chain emissions, is often the most significant source of emissions and the most complex to calculate for many organisations.
 These encompass the full range of activities needed to create a product or service, from conception to distribution.
 In the case of a laptop, for example, every raw material used in its production emits carbon when being extracted and processed (part of the upstream scope 3 emissions).
 Value chain emissions also include emissions from the use of the laptop, meaning the emissions from the energy used to power the laptop after it has been sold to a customer (part of downstream scope 3 emissions).

-Through this approach, it's possible to sum up all the GHG emissions from every organisation and person in the world and reach a global total.
+Through this approach, it's theoretically possible to sum up all the GHG emissions from every organisation and person in the world and reach a global total.

 ### What scope does my application fall into?